 Combat Period Pain

 Period pain is common, but the severity varies from one woman to another.
 Painful periods are referred to as dysmenorrhea.
-With primary dysmenorrhea, exercises naturally help relieve menstrual cramps.
+With primary dysmenorrhea, exercises can naturally help relieve menstrual cramps.

 When you exercise, the brain releases endorphins (2), which affect how the body reacts to pain and stress.
 Endorphins block pain receptors in the brain, helping to reduce the amount of pain you feel from the cramping.
 A short walk, swimming, cycling, and swimming are excellent choices and can help provide relief.